No Land for Lovers

 They fairly fall on both our favorite flowers.

-I watch the blind, impartial rain for hours.
+I watch impartial rains.
+I watch for hours.

 I watch your home across this street of ours.